KireinaHoro/research-plan/main.typ

 === Deployability <goals-deployability>

 Apart from evaluating our system with synthetic benchmarks, we plan to show deployability of the system by porting existing workloads onto it.
+We can implement an @nfs server with the @oncrpc offloading support.
 Dandelion is a serverless scheduler and runtime developed in the Systems Group; the project would benefit from an offloaded @rpc smart @nic for implementing communication between worker nodes.
 We plan to work with their team such that the communication subsystems in Dandelion is built on our system.
 DeathStarBench~@gan_open-source_2019 is the _de facto_ standard for
 benchmarking micro-service systems and would be a good candidate as well.
 This process will expose practicality issues in our design and implementation,